Antrim RFC

 Antrim RFC (Antrim Rugby Football Club) is a rugby club based at Allen Park in Antrim, County Antrim, Northern Ireland.
 It is affiliated to the Ulster Branch of the Irish Rugby Football Union.
 The club presently field a First XV in the Ulster Minor League East 1 Section, finishing runner up in the 2013/14 season.
-The squad train at Allen Park on a Tuesday and Thursday evening at 7:00pm.
-The club also include a Viking Minis section for children between the ages of 5-11, maintaining close links with local primary schools and in particular, Antrim Grammar School.
+The squad train at Allen Park.
+The club also include a Viking Minis section for children between the ages of 5 and 11, maintaining close links with local primary schools and in particular, Antrim Grammar School.

 Traditionally, the team wear blue and white with navy shorts and navy socks.